blardtony/algo-to-know/README.md

-# Algo to known as a developer
+# Algo to know as a developer

 ## Arrays